grassLEE/grassLeeBlog/blog/2023/slicing-with-python/index.md

 ## Common Error with Assignments

-Whenever we are attempting to replace an iterable’s data, it is important to remember that a new assignment can only be replaced with another iterable object–otherwise we will encounter an error.
+Whenever we are attempting to replace an iterable’s data, it is important to remember that a new assignment can only be replaced with another iterable object–-otherwise we will encounter an error.
 The example below demonstrates the error code, including a try/except statement.

 ### Examples: